Table of Contents

 Fatalities

-During the previous year, pedestrian fatalities increased twenty-one percent from the year before.
-The pedestrian fatality increased from 1.9 fatalities per billion VMT to 2.3 pedestrian fatalities per billion VMT.
+During the previous year, pedestrian fatalities increased by twenty-one percent from the year before.
+Pedestrian deaths increased from 1.9 fatalities per billion vehicle miles traveled (VMT) to 2.3 pedestrian fatalities per billion VMT.
 This change is the highest known increase to date.

-Arash Law and the team led by Arash Khorsandi, Esq. has experience representing injured victims who suffered serious bodily injury or death in disabled vehicle accidents.
-Call us at (888) 488-1391 to learn how we can help you.
+Our team at Arash Law has experience representing clients who suffered serious bodily injury or those whose loved ones died in disabled vehicle accidents.
+Call us at (888) 488-1391 to learn more about your case.
 We serve clients in San Francisco, Riverside, Sacramento, San Jose, Los Angeles, San Diego, Sherman Oaks, and throughout California.
-Our law firm has collected over 400 million dollars for clients across the State of California.

-Approximately ninety percent of automobile accident fatalities happen in low- to middle-income countries.
-Africa accounts for the highest automobile accident death rate.
-In nations with high incomes and high GDP, individuals from low and middle-income economic areas have a greater chance of being in a motor vehicle collision.
+In nations with high incomes and high GDPs, like the U.S., individuals from low- and middle-income economic areas have a greater chance of being in a motor vehicle collision.

 Pedestrian deaths are increasing at unprecedented rates throughout the United States.
 The one-year period from 2019 to 2020 witnessed the highest increase in pedestrian deaths ever documented.
-The Governors Highway Safety Association released Pedestrian Traffic Fatalities by State in May.
+The GHSA released Pedestrian Traffic Fatalities by State in May.
 The report documents the increasing number of pedestrian fatalities.

 Injuries

-According to accident researchers, most individuals who suffer bodily injury or die in disabled automobile accidents are pedestrians who are returning to, leaving, or repairing a disabled automobile.
+According to accident researchers, many individuals who suffer bodily injury or die in disabled automobile accidents are pedestrians who are returning to, leaving, or repairing a disabled automobile.
 Low-visibility automobile accidents cause three hundred deaths per year.
 These statistics account for a twenty-seven percent increase from 2014.
-Also, pedestrians accounted for approximately twenty percent of all serious bodily injuries in disabled automobile accidents.
+Additionally, pedestrians accounted for approximately 20 percent of all serious bodily injuries in disabled automobile accidents.

 Insurify Insights released the report.
 Researchers assessed four million insurance applications to determine the most dangerous metropolitan areas for pedestrians.
 The research team permitted automobile-to-automobile technology, which alerts drivers to disabled vehicles.